About The Course

 - GCSE maths and English (where applicable)

-You will complete industry placement every week on our Animal Centre as part of your professional development and a set number of hours industry placement externally (approximately 2 weeks, subject to confirmation).
+You will complete industry placement every week on our Animal Centre as part of your professional development and a set number of hours of industry placement externally (approximately 2 weeks).